 Ripe berries are characteristically dark red in this species and are small, formed of relatively few drupelets.
 The sepals are white-bordered with a medium-long finely-pointed tip.
 They are silvery-hairy inside and mainly point outwards when the plant is in flower or curl upwards slightly as the fruit forms.
 Like several related species it is an early flowerer and fruiter.
 This photo was taken on 20th July in southern England.

-The stem is typically smooth and shining, only slightly angled and with very few prickles above, sometimes a few more below.
-It can turn golden brown if exposed to the sun.
-The prickles are short and slender, patent to declining, mainly on the angles, typically a dark purplish-brown in colour.
+The stem is typically smooth and shining, slender, only slightly angled.
+It is usually green but can turn brown or dark purple if exposed to the sun.
+The prickles are short and slender, patent to declining, typically a dark purplish-brown in colour.
+They are widely spaced and can be absent from long sections of the stem.
+There are no stalked glands or acicles, but usually numerous minute dark sessile glands.